 The first main source of the text of the revised legislation was the publication Statutes in Force (SIF), a 'loose-leaf' style official edition of the revised statute book arranged according to subject matter.
 SIF was regularly updated with the effects of new legislation made until 1 February 1991.
 The date of this final revision became the 'basedate' from which the revised legislation has been taken forward.
 The SIF text in turn derived from a series of earlier official revised editions, principally The Statutes Revised.
-The main source of the original text of these editions was The Statutes of the Realm, published between 1810 and 1828, which contained the full text of public Acts of Parliament enacted up to 1713.
+The main source of the original text of these editions was The Statutes of the Realm, published between 1810 and 1828, which contained the full text of public Acts enacted by the English Parliament (which encompassed Wales) until the Union of England and Scotland in 1707 and by the Parliament of Great Britain from 1707 until the end of the Reign of Queen Anne in 1814.
+The text of Scotlish Acts enacted before the Union had its origin in The Acts of the Parliaments of Scotland (the 'Record Edition') published between 1814 and 1875.